Gonzalez & Waddington – Attorneys at Law

 Our hard-hitting defense lawyers and their victories set us apart from less seasoned lawyers.

-If you or a loved one are charged with a military Article 120 UCMJ crime or if you are facing an administrative separation, Article 15, show cause board, letter of reprimand, then call our court-martial defense attorneys now.
+If you or a loved one are charged with a military Article 120 UCMJ crime or facing an administrative separation, Article 15, show cause board, letter of reprimand, then call our court-martial defense attorneys now.

 Sexual Assault of a Child – Sexual Behavior in the Military